Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 7.7% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 7.5% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 459,902 2010: 460,697 2011: 462,368 2012: 464,595 2013: 467,213 2014: 470,629 2015: 475,073 2016: 481,670 2017: 488,329 2018: 492,012 2019: 495,327 2010 base 2019